 In World War II, of all the fronts on which Japan was engaged, Burma was the most hated: the country was too remote from any worthwhile objective to make a difference, the army there was outnumbered and outgunned by its British opponent, and the jungle made it a torturous process to move supplies and reinforcements through even when these were available.
 A joke among Japanese staff officers in Tokyo made the rounds: "I've upset Tojo, it's Burma for me."

 Among the US Armed Forces too—the number one threat was "You foul up one more time, I'll have you sent to CBI!"
-(The lesser known, but much-dreaded China-Burma-India theater, for all the reasons stated above).
+(China-Burma-India, the US designation for the same theater) for all the reasons stated above.

 Similarly, the Eastern Front was this for the European Axis Powers.
 German, Italian, Romanian, and Hungarian troops hated the Eastern Front, due to the excessively brutal fighting, house to house combat, the weather, and the incredibly cruel way the enemy treated POWs.
 As for the Western Allies, the Pacific theater was often viewed this way for much the same reasons.
 It was hot, brutal, full of diseases and bugs, troops were often low on supplies, and the enemy were relatively low tech but fanatically bloodthirsty and dedicated.
 The Western Front was relatively civilized, and at least there the enemy surrendered and the environment wasn't trying to kill you.